Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### Code

-Further thanks and deep gratitude to the creators of the extremely informative tutorials which helped to build this site.
+Further thanks to the creators of the extremely informative tutorials which helped to build this site.
 Also to the creators of Bootstrap for providing the framework for the Navbar used in this site.
 Links to these resources can be found here: <br>

 [Rounded corners tutorial](https://unused-css.com/blog/css-rounded-table-corners/#:~:text=If%20you%20are%20only%20rounding,done%20with%20a%20box%2Dshadow%20.)